codacy/docs/docs/getting-started/supported-languages-and-tools.md

 # Supported languages and tools

-For each supported programming language, Codacy generally provides Static Analysis, Code Duplication, Code Complexity, and Test Coverage.
+For each supported programming language, Codacy generally provides:
+- Static Analysis
+- Code Duplication
+- Code Complexity
+- Test Coverage

-The table below lists all programming languages currently supported by Codacy and the corresponding tools that Codacy uses to analyze your source code.
+The table below lists all programming languages we support, and the corresponding tools that we use to analyze your source code.
 For Test Coverage, see the [coverage report formats](../coverage-reporter/adding-coverage-to-your-repository.md) that Codacy supports.

 <!--NOTE
     When adding a new tool, also update: